rywils21/ruminant.dev/content/courses/software-engineer-crash-course/ui-building-blocks/make-things-look-nice.md

 ---
-title: "Make things look pretty"
+title: "Make things look nice"
 author: "Ryan Wilson"
 published: "2020-26-04"
 last_updated: "2020-26-04"

 ---

-# Make things look pretty using CSS
+# Make things look nice using CSS

 We've got some content and structure on our site.
 Now let's make it look nice.
 To do that we're going to use CSS - the styling language of the browser.